Chanmi-chan/mayfair-french-restaurant-analysis/README.md

 # Mayfair French Restaurant Analysis
+# 📊 Mayfair French Restaurant Market & Positioning Analysis

+---

 ## 1. Project Overview

-### French Restaurants Around Mayfair: A Structured Market and Positioning Analysis
+This project analyses the competitive structure of French restaurants in Mayfair, London, using Michelin-recognised restaurant data.

-I work in a French restaurant in Mayfair, London.
-While working there, I became curious about how many Michelin-recognised French restaurants operate nearby and how our restaurant fits within this environment.
+While working at a French restaurant in Mayfair, I aimed to understand how Michelin-recognised competitors are distributed within the area and how a non-Michelin concept can be positioned within this market.

-To explore this, I used a Kaggle dataset containing **340 Michelin-recognised restaurants in London**.

-Using SQL, I analysed:
-- Cuisine distribution
-- Geographic concentration

-After identifying nearby competitors, I conducted a manual qualitative comparison to better understand positioning differences.

-The goal of this project is to combine structured data analysis and qualitative interpretation to describe our restaurant’s position within the Mayfair French dining landscape.
+The objective is to identify competitive dynamics and positioning opportunities within the Mayfair French dining segment.

+---

-## 2. Dataset Description
+## 2. Dataset

-- **Source:** Kaggle
+* **Source:** Kaggle
-- **Scope:** 340 Michelin-recognised restaurants in London
+* **Scope:** 340 Michelin-listed restaurants in London
-- **Key columns:**
-  - Restaurant Name
-  - Cuisine Type
-  - Michelin Rating
-  - Price Range Text
-  - Latitude
-  - Longitude

-The dataset is structured and suitable for SQL-based filtering and aggregation.
+* **Key fields:** cuisine, rating, price range, location

+---

 ## 3. Study Area Definition

-Mayfair was defined using a latitude range between:

-This boundary was based on the geographic position of my workplace to capture restaurants operating within the same local environment.

-## 4. SQL Analysis & Results

-### Key Findings

-- **Total Michelin restaurants:** 340
-- **French cuisine restaurants:** 30 (8.8%)
-- **French restaurants within Mayfair range:** 9
-- **Concentration rate:** 30% of all French restaurants

-### Within the defined area:

-- Ratings are mostly **Michelin Plate**, with 1–3 Star restaurants also present.
-- Price levels are concentrated in **premium tiers**.

-## 5. Qualitative Comparison Framework

-After identifying nearby competitors using SQL, I developed a structured comparison framework to analyse positioning differences.

-### Five Dimensions Used:

-- Spatial Character
-- Chef-Centricity
-- Culinary Maturity
-- Experiential Design
-- Target Diner Profile

-Each restaurant was evaluated based on short Michelin-style descriptions and manually summarised into these categories.

-This step is interpretive and intended as a structured comparison rather than a statistical scoring model.

-## 6. Positioning: Our Restaurant vs Nearby Competitors

-The nearby Michelin French restaurants in Mayfair largely emphasise:

-- Chef identity
-- Culinary prestige
-- Premium positioning

-In contrast, our restaurant:

-- Operates outside the Michelin-rated segment
-- Positions itself as contemporary and socially driven
-- Focuses on atmosphere, accessibility, and shareable dining experience
+Mayfair was defined using a latitude boundary based on the location of my workplace, enabling identification of restaurants operating within the same competitive zone.

+---

+## 4. SQL Analysis

+### 🔍 Key Findings

+* Total restaurants: **340**
+* French restaurants: **30 (8.8%)** → niche segment
+* French restaurants in Mayfair: **9**
+* Concentration rate: **30%** → strong clustering in a premium central area

+### 📈 Interpretation

+French cuisine represents a small but strategically concentrated segment, suggesting that Mayfair functions as a premium hub for French fine dining.

+---

+## 5. Qualitative Framework

+To analyse positioning differences, a structured comparison framework was developed.

+### Dimensions

+* Spatial Character
+* Chef-Centricity
+* Culinary Maturity
+* Experiential Design
+* Target Diner Profile

+This framework was designed to capture both traditional Michelin evaluation signals (e.g. chef identity, culinary prestige) and experiential differentiation factors relevant to modern dining consumers.

+---

+## 6. Key Insights

+* French restaurants form a niche but highly competitive segment concentrated in Mayfair
+* The area is dominated by Michelin-level fine dining with strong emphasis on chef identity and culinary prestige
+* This creates a positioning gap for non-Michelin French concepts

+👉 **Competing directly on prestige is less effective than differentiating through accessibility, atmosphere, and social dining experience**

+---

+## 7. Limitations

+* Qualitative analysis is based on limited descriptive sources
+* Interpretations are manually derived and not statistically validated

+---

+## 🔗 Project Files

+* SQL queries: `/sql/analysis.sql`
+* Dataset: `/data/michelin_london.csv`

+---